StAndPraveen/textReactApp/README.md

-# Getting Started with Create React App
+# Getting Started with Create React App  can you add more

 ok this is react app